 AT&T, the telecom giant, is facing a tough time these days as the co-founder of Bitangles, Mr. Michael Terpin has filled a 69-page lengthy lawsuit against the company.
-The lawsuit states that the co-founder is has been hacked twice and lost $24 millions in cryptocurrencies hack.
-He carries on his allegations with the comment that his mobile phone was compromised with hackers for this cryptocurrency hack and AT&T is allegedly involved in the SIM swap fraud.
+The lawsuit states that hackers targeted the co-founder twice, causing him to lose $24 million in cryptocurrencies.
+He alleges that hackers compromised his mobile phone in the attack and claims that AT&T is allegedly involved in the SIM swap fraud.

 The LA-based legal firm Greenberg Glusker filed the lawsuit against AT&T on behalf of Michel Terpin.
 The legal firm explained that the victim has firm believe that the telecom giant has a significant role to play in this cryptocurrency hack against him as it is not possible to get the mobile details so quickly.
 Terpin believes that any top-level official helps malicious hacker to steal the digital asset of the people.
 Now, he wants his $24 million back which he has lost along with the $200 million as penalizing damage.

-This is not the first time that any telecom company has been charged to reveal the customer details to any unreliable sources.
+This is not the first time authorities have charged a telecom company with revealing customer details to unreliable sources.
 Other market players like T-Zone and Verizon has also faced severe allegations about revelation the data of the user and PIN and SIM swap.

 Though AT&T has denied these allegations straightforwardly and cleared its situations in this cryptocurrency hack, much earlier SIM swapping scam makes it case dubious.

-The New York State Division of Consumer Protection has received various such complaints in the past.
-Recently, on July 18, the bureau arrested a man who was a principal accused in multi-state cyber fraud gang.
-The gang stole hundreds of thousands of dollars in various cryptocurrency hacks.
-The first such SIM swap fraud came into the legal eye when a mother caught her son red-handed who was pretending to be an AT&T employee with a potential victim.
+Over the years, the New York State Division of Consumer Protection has received numerous similar complaints.
+Most recently, on July 18, the bureau arrested a man accused of leading a multi-state cyber fraud ring.
+According to authorities, the gang was responsible for stealing hundreds of thousands of dollars through various cryptocurrency hacks.
+Interestingly, the first known SIM swap fraud to attract legal attention occurred when a mother caught her own son red-handed, impersonating an AT&T employee while attempting to deceive a potential victim.